tinkerbell/operator/docs/proposals/tinkerbell-stack-crd.md

     // OSIEPathOverride override the URL where OSIE/Hook images are located OSIEPathOverride string `json:"osiePathOverride"`

-    // PublicIP is the IP that netboot clients and/or DHCP relay's will use to reach Boots PublicIP string `json:"publicIP"`
+    // PublicIP is the IP that netboot clients and/or DHCP relay's will use to reach Smee PublicIP string `json:"publicIP"`

     // PublicSyslogFQDN is the IP that syslog clients will use to send messages